dstucrypt/agent/README.md

 ## Load key from jks store (privatbank)

 Since version 0.4.40 it's possible to use use jks files with agent.
-Since jks file format contains number of keys at the same time, with first key peing electronic stamp (not a personal key), agent not has support of `--role` option in commandline.
+Since jks file format contains number of keys at the same time, with first key being electronic stamp (not a personal key), agent has support of `--role` option in commandline.
 Possible values are:

  - personal - certificate belongs to natural person and has no record of any corporate entity;
  - fop (fizychna osoba pidpryjemets) - certificate belongs to natural person registered as private entrepreneur, technically this means that personal code (10, 9 or 8 digit DRFO) matches corporate code (EDRPOU);